 yaml file.
 Learn more about configuring data services with Platform.sh.

 Platform.sh can provide “four nines” (99.99%) high-availability guarantees for mission-critical sites.
-That is less than seven minutes of downtime a month, and an SLA of less than an hour for urgent support tickets.
+That is less than five minutes of downtime a month, and an SLA of less than an hour for urgent support tickets.
 Acquia limits SLA for uptime to 99.95% (that's nearly 22 minutes per month), and only offers an SLA for Enterprise customers.

 Platform.sh also runs thousands of ecommerce sites and has extensive experience managing mission-critical applications.
 That’s why our approach to high availability isn’t based strictly on caching–we’ve designed triple-redundant architecture to ensure even transactional sites are fault-tolerant.
 Platform.sh can also scale up any site, as needed, when there's a surge of traffic, without downtime.